rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Set_Jamf_Pro_Computers_To_Unmanaged_Status/README.md

 * The username of an account on the Jamf Pro server with sufficient privileges to set computers to `Not Managed`.
 * The password for the relevant account on the Jamf Pro server.

-API rights required by account specified in the script's `jamfpro_user` variable:
+Once the five specified items are available, the script can be run using the following command:

+`/path/to/Set_Jamf_Pro_Computers_To_Unmanaged_Status.sh /path/to/text_filename_here.txt`

+If setting up a specific user account with limited rights, here are the required API privileges for the account on the Jamf Pro server:

 **Jamf Pro Server Objects**:

 * **Computers**: `Read, Update`
 * **Users**: `Update`

-Once the five specified items are available, the script can be run using the following command:

-`/path/to/Set_Jamf_Pro_Computers_To_Unmanaged_Status.sh /path/to/text_filename_here.txt`
+If setting up an API client with limited rights, here are the required API role privileges for the API client on the Jamf Pro server:

+* `Computers Read`
+* `Computers Update`
+* `Users Update`